-To open your safe for the first time, you may need to remove the shipping screw.
+To open your safe for the first time, you may need to remove the shipping screw with a screwdriver.
 Next, remove the keys and, if you have an electronic safe, install batteries.
+Most models require AA batteries, but check the owner's manual to find out for sure.
 To open the safe, the handle will need to be positioned horizontally.
 Insert your key into the lock, rotate it clockwise and then remove the key.

-Next, find the owner's manual for your safe.
-On the back, you should find a five-digit code.
+Next, find the owner's manual for your safe, where you should find a five-digit code on the back.
 Use this to open the safe.
 You should see a green light telling you to proceed once the code has been entered properly.
 Note that you may only have a few seconds to turn the handle downward and open the door before the safe locks itself once again.
 You can later reset the code for greater security.

 It's also possible with many SentrySafe safes to program a secondary code so that another user has access as well.
 To set this combination, press the "P" button twice and then enter a five-digit secondary code.
 You may remove the secondary code by pressing the "P" button twice and then entering the five-digit primary user code, followed by five zeroes.

 Forgotten Safe Combination

 If you forget the combination to your safe, you may use the keys to open it.
 Note that the lock must have been left in the unlocked position for this to work.
 The key functions as a secondary locking feature and can keep you from accessing the safe even if you've entered the correct code.
 To prevent this, you'll need to leave the lock in the unlocked position at all times.